Yrekcaz/Keno-Core/README.md

 Eventually this will also host his animations, but at the moment only holds his primary scripts.
 These scripts are what gives Keno his personality, functionality, and everything of that nature.

 ## Key Info
 Keno is made in `Unity` and coded in `C#` (c sharp).
-His animations can be any video file attached to a `VideoPlayer` inside of a Unity `GameObject`
+His animations can be any video file attached to a `VideoPlayer` inside of a Unity `GameObject`.
 Keno is a huge WIP and is no where near being perfect.
-Anyone optimizing the code or improving upon it (such as fixing it, or adding new features, etc) is greatly appreciated
+Anyone optimizing the code or improving upon it (such as fixing it, or adding new features, etc) is greatly appreciated.